Jurisdiction

 Winning a court case is an important milestone, but ultimately what matters is that the judgment is actually enforced.
 If the convicted party does not voluntarily pay or cooperate, it is necessary to enforce the judgment.
 At Guldemond Lawyers, we guide you through this crucial final stage of your legal proceedings so that you actually get what you are entitled to.

-When can you proceed to foreclosure?
+When can you proceed to execution?

 From judgment to payment: the practical steps